Tips and tricks to get the most out of Fitbit Versa

-Fitbit is slowly shipping Versa ($199.95 at Amazon.com) preorders, with retail availability expected sometime in April.
+Fitbit is slowly shipping Versa preorders, with retail availability expected sometime in April.
 If you're one of the lucky few to have the Versa already or plan on getting one soon, read the tips below to get the hang of your new smartwatch.

 The buttons